-I charge £50 for a 60-minute session.
-I also offer three concessionary places, which are reserved for people on a low income.
+My fees depend on the location: For a 60-minute session, I charge £60 in Summertown, and £50 in Islip.
+I also offer two concessionary places, which are reserved for people on a low income.
 Please do let me know if this would be helpful for you.

 I would be happy to arrange an initial meeting, to get to know each other, and see whether we could work together.
 Choosing the right therapist is important: as in any relationship, we need to be a good enough fit.